-- (70) Regulation (EU) 2016/679 of the European Parliament and of the Council 12 applies to the processing of personal data by the Member States under this Regulation.
+- Regulation (EU) 2016/679 of the European Parliament and of the Council10 applies to the processing of personal data by the Member States under this Regulation.
 Member States should implement appropriate technical and organisational measures to ensure and be able to demonstrate that processing is performed in accordance with that Regulation and the provisions specifying its requirements in this Regulation.
 In particular those measures should ensure the security of personal data processed under this Regulation and in particular to prevent unlawful or unauthorised access or disclosure, alteration or loss of personal data processed.
-The competent supervisory authority or authorities of each Member State should monitor the lawfulness of the processing of personal data by the authorities concerned, including of the transmission to the authorities competent for carrying out security checks. - (71) In order to ensure uniform conditions for the implementation of this Regulation, certain implementing powers should be conferred on the Commission.
-Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council13, with the exception of decisions determining whether a Member State is under migratory pressure, at risk of migratory pressure, or facing a significant migratory situation.
+The competent supervisory authority or authorities of each Member State should monitor the lawfulness of the processing of personal data by the authorities concerned, including of the transmission to the authorities competent for carrying out security checks.
+In particular, data subjects should be notified without undue delay when a personal data breach is likely to result in a high risk to their rights and freedoms in accordance with Regulation (EU) 2016/679. - (70a) Member States as well as the Union agencies should, when implementing this Regulation, take all proportionate and necessary measures to ensure that personal data is stored in a secure manner. - (71) In order to ensure uniform conditions for the implementation of this Regulation, certain implementing powers should be conferred on the Commission.
+These powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council11, with the exception of Commission implementing decisions determining whether a Member State is under migratory pressure, at risk of migratory pressure or facing a significant migratory situation.